Shians/fastq-demultiplex/README.md

 # Paired end FASTQ demultiplexing

 Demultiplex paired end reads by fixed position barcodes.
-This library requires C++17.
+This library requires C++17 and Boost C++ libraries.
 This software is work in progress.

 ## Installation

-This software uses the `<experimental/filsystem>` header for filesystem operations.
-This requires up-to-date versions of the C++ compiler to function correctly.
 This software has successfully compiled on:

 * GCC 6.3.0
 * clang 6.0.0